Is VTABX a Strong Bond Fund Right Now?

 History of Fund/Manager

 Vanguard Group is based in Malvern, PA, and is the manager of VTABX.
-Vanguard Total International Bond Index Admiral made its debut in May of 2013, and since then, VTABX has accumulated about $52.46 billion in assets, per the most up-to-date date available.
-Joshua C. Barrickman is the fund's current manager and has held that role since May of 2013.
+The Vanguard Total International Bond Index Admiral made its debut in May of 2013 and VTABX has managed to accumulate roughly $51.77 billion in assets, as of the most recently available information.
+The fund is currently managed by Joshua Barrickman who has been in charge of the fund since May of 2013.

-Of course, investors look for strong performance in funds.
-This fund carries a 5-year annualized total return of 4.53%, and is in the top third among its category peers.
-But if you are looking for a shorter time frame, it is also worth looking at its 3-year annualized total return of 4.09%, which places it in the top third during this time-frame.
+Investors naturally seek funds with strong performance.
+This fund carries a 5-year annualized total return of 4.34%, and it sits in the top third among its category peers.
+Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 5.12%, which places it in the top third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-Over the past three years, VTABX's standard deviation comes in at 2.63%, compared to the category average of 7.77%.
-The fund's standard deviation over the past 5 years is 2.74% compared to the category average of 7.99%.
+Compared to the category average of 10.73%, the standard deviation of VTABX over the past three years is 3.07%.
+Over the past 5 years, the standard deviation of the fund is 2.93% compared to the category average of 9.34%.
 This makes the fund less volatile than its peers over the past half-decade.

-Since income is just one part of the bond picture, investors need to consider risk relative to broad benchmarks.
-This fund has a beta of 0.65, meaning that it is less volatile than a broad market index of fixed income securities.
-Taking this into account, VTABX has a positive alpha of 1.73, which measures performance on a risk-adjusted basis.
+VTABX carries a beta of 0.69, meaning that the fund is less volatile than a broad market index of fixed income securities.
+With this in mind, it has a positive alpha of 0.97, which measures performance on a risk-adjusted basis.

 For investors, taking a closer look at cost-related metrics is key, since costs are increasingly important for mutual fund investing.
 Competition is heating up in this space, and a lower cost product will likely outperform its otherwise identical counterpart, all things being equal.
 In terms of fees, VTABX is a no load fund.
-It has an expense ratio of 0.11% compared to the category average of 0.99%.
-From a cost perspective, VTABX is actually cheaper than its peers.
+It has an expense ratio of 0.11% compared to the category average of 0.96%.
+Looking at the fund from a cost perspective, VTABX is actually cheaper than its peers.

-Investors should also note that the minimum initial investment for the product is $3,000 and that each subsequent investment needs to be at $1.
+While the minimum initial investment for the product is $3,000, investors should also note that each subsequent investment needs to be at least $1.